ytarazona/scikit-eo/docs/calkmeans.md

 **Parameters:**

  - <b>`image`</b>:  Optical images.
 It must be rasterio.io.DatasetReader with 3d.

-     - <b>`k`</b>:  k This argument is None when the objective is to obtain the best 'k' value.
-If the objective is to select the best algorithm embedded in kmeans, please specify a 'k' value.
+ - <b>`k`</b>:  k This argument is None when the objective is to obtain the best 'k' value.   f the objective is to select the best algorithm embedded in kmeans, please specify a 'k' value.

  - <b>`max_iter`</b>:  The maximum number of iterations allowed.
 Strictly related to KMeans.
 Please see
  - <b>`https`</b>: //scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html

  - <b>`algo`</b>:  It can be "auto" and 'elkan'. "auto" and "full" are deprecated and they will be   removed in Scikit-Learn 1.3.
 They are both aliases for "lloyd".

  - <b>`Changed in version 1.1`</b>:  Renamed “full” to “lloyd”, and deprecated “auto” and “full”.
 Changed “auto” to use “lloyd” instead of “elkan”.

  - <b>`n_iter`</b>:  Iterations number to obtain the best 'k' value. 'n_iter' must be greater than the   number of classes expected to be obtained in the classification.
 Default is 10.

  - <b>`nodata`</b>:  The NoData value to replace with -99999.

  - <b>`**kwargs`</b>:  These will be passed to scikit-learn KMeans, please see full lists at:
  - <b>`https`</b>: //scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html.

-Return:

-Labels of classification as numpy object with 2d.
+Return: Labels of classification as numpy object with 2d.